QuipPhoenix/Overwatch/README.md

 # OVERWATCH

-**Aim**
 Overwatch is a safety solution project for kids.
 It is a device which monitors the health of the kid (his/her body Temperature and heart-rate) as well as monitor his live location and share that with their parents as and when required.

 # How Will It Work